-Using nivolumab while you are pregnant can harm your unborn baby.
+Receiving nivolumab while you are pregnant can harm your unborn baby.
 If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using nivolumab to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant during treatment with nivolumab and for at least 5 months after the last dose.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Tell your doctor right away if you have a cough, chest tightness, or any type of breathing problem with nivolumab.
 These could be symptoms of a serious lung problem.

 Colitis (inflammation of the colon) may occur with nivolumab.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or a fever after receiving the medicine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Adrenal, pituitary, or thyroid gland problems may occur while you are receiving nivolumab.
 Tell your doctor if you have changes in mood or behavior (eg, being irritable or forgetful), constipation, dry skin or hair, feeling cold, sensitivity to heat, sweating, trouble sleeping, unusual or continuing headaches, or weight changes.

-Tell your doctor right away if you have bloody or cloudy urine, decrease in the amount of urine, nausea or vomiting, trouble breathing, swelling of the face, feet, or lower legs, unusual tiredness or weakness, or unusual weight gain.
+Tell your doctor right away if you have bloody or cloudy urine, decrease in the amount of urine, nausea, vomiting, trouble breathing, swelling of the face, feet, or lower legs, unusual tiredness or weakness, or unusual weight gain.
 These may be symptoms of a serious kidney problem.